Christian Amoroso

-Christian Amoroso (born 22 September 1976) is an Italian football coach and former footballer who played as a midfielder.
-He is the head coach of Serie D club Seravezza Pozzi.
+Christian Amoroso (born 22 September 1976) is an Italian football coach and former player who is the head coach of Serie D club Seravezza Pozzi.
+He played as a midfielder.

 Playing career

 After spells with Fiorentina and Empoli, Amoroso was signed by Bologna in the summer of 2002, on a free transfer.

-On 11 August 2009, he signed a 1-year contract with Ascoli of Serie B. He played his first match for the club on 15 August, a Coppa Italia match losing to Cittadella in 1–2.
+On 11 August 2009, he signed a one-year contract with Ascoli of Serie B. He played his first match for the club on 15 August, a Coppa Italia match losing to Cittadella in 2–1.
 He ended his playing career with his hometown club, Pisa.